seleniumbase/SeleniumBase/mcp_servers/README.md

 Other SeleniumBase automation styles, (such as `Driver()` and `SB()`),  have their own MCP servers in [seleniumbase/seleniumbase-mcp](https://github.com/seleniumbase/seleniumbase-mcp).

-Defaults to `headless=False`.
-Use `headless=True` when starting a session for headless mode, which may be less stealthy.
+`headless` defaults to `None` in `start_browser`, which resolves to headless on Linux (typical for server/container environments) and headed on Windows/macOS.
+Pass `headless=True` or `headless=False` explicitly to override this for any OS; headless mode may be less stealthy.

 ## 1. Install